 But one of the most profound benefits of virtual care is its ability to protect patients who are at a higher risk for COVID complications.
 The logistical telehealth challenges some providers still cite seem less pressing when compared to the way it limits exposure to the virus.

 4. Lower hospital readmission and no-show rates

 Instead of making costly, unnecessary trips to an immediate care clinic or emergency room, patients with acute health issues can now get immediate care—without risking exposure to the virus.

 Since post-discharge and follow-up care can be done virtually, patients take and implement instructions and prescriptions at their own pace.
 The new format also gives them more opportunities to raise questions or concerns using devices they’re comfortable with (this service presents telehealth benefits and challenges for patients who are technology-averse).

-The patients who typically miss clinic appointments due to transportation issues, mobility challenges, or disabilities can now attend appointments from any accessible location or device.
+The patients who typically miss clinic appointments due to transportation issues, mobility challenges, or disabilities can now attend telehealth appointments from any accessible location or device.
 They, too, are more likely to follow through with instructions and prescriptions on their own terms.
-This level of engagement keeps patients healthier and more vigilant, and more likely to seek intervention before their conditions reach critical stages.
+This level of engagement keeps patients healthier and more vigilant, and more likely to seek intervention before their health conditions reach critical stages.

 Cost-cutting is one of the most well-researched advantages of telehealth.
 When you adopt telehealth at your hospital or clinic, you’ll lower your overhead and distribute resources more efficiently.
 You’ll also make your service hours more flexible, increasing motivation and productivity for clinicians while reducing stress for patients and clinicians.